How would you describe your style?

 What are your qualifications?

 I have a Bachelor of Design (Industrial) Hons and initially started out in product design.
-I discovered a stronger interest in architecture almost immediately and merged into the field through a Central Coast architecture firm where I was quickly promoted to Design Manager.
+I discovered a stronger interest in architecture almost immediately and merged into the field through a Central Coast architecture firm as a Design Manager.
 I am a full member of the Building Designers Association of Australia [BDAA].

 What’s the difference between an Architect and a Building Designer?